Latest update: 11.06.2025 | by Lili

 Table of contents

 Not all domains are created equal.
-Some tend to be more popular with web users while others are often associated with spam and malevolent content.
+Some tend to be more popular with web users, while others are often associated with spam and malicious content.
 But in our age, having the right domain is often part of a carefully formulated brand promotion and marketing strategy, which makes it important that you pick the right one.

 The third category contains the youngest domains.
-The “ng” in their name, ngTLD means “new generic.”
+The “ng” in their name, ngTLD, means “new generic.”
 (Sometimes they’re also called new gTLDs.)
-These domains have been launched after 2012, when the ICANN (Internet Corporation for Assigned Names and Numbers) realized that the existing 22 gTLDs weren’t enough any more for the growing digital world.
+These domains were launched after 2012 when the ICANN (Internet Corporation for Assigned Names and Numbers) realized that the existing 22 gTLDs weren’t enough anymore for the growing digital world.

-According to Verisign’s quarterly report, Q4 of 2020 saw 4 million new domain name registrations, elevating the total number of registered domain names by 1% to 366.3 million in the world.
-(This number obviously doesn’t include darknet domains that are impossible to keep track of.)
+According to Verisign’s first quarterly report of 2025, Q1 of 2025 saw 4.2 million new domain name registrations, elevating the total number of registered domain names by 1.1% to 368.4 million in the world.

-It should come as no surprise to regular internet users that the most popular TLD is in fact .com.
+It should come as no surprise to regular internet users that the most popular TLD is .com.
 This gTLD, introduced in 1985 and short for “commercial”, was originally intended to be used for businesses.
 However, nowadays it’s mostly associated with well-established, trustworthy domains usually based in the US.
-(Funnily enough, the ccTLD for the United States, .us is not nearly as widely used or popular.)
+(Funnily enough, the ccTLD for the United States, .us, is not nearly as widely used or popular.)

 According to the latest survey of W3Techs, the ten most widely used TLDs are .com (52.2%), .ru (5.9%), .org (4.4%), .net (3.3%), .ir (1.9%), .in (1.7%) .uk (1.6%), .au (1.6%) .ua (1.3%) and .de (1.2%).